Chetan Kumar: Controversies

-Kumar advocated for Dalit/Adivasi rights and promoting anti-caste ideologies.
+Chetan advocated for Dalit/Adivasi rights and promoting anti-caste ideologies.
 However, controversies arose over his statements and activities.

-On June 6, 2021, Kumar posted a quote of Ambedkar and Periyar regarding Brahminism as an ideology, which led to a complaint against him by Brahmin caste groups at Basavangudi Police Station.
+On June 6, 2021, Chetan posted a quote of Ambedkar and Periyar regarding Brahminism as an ideology, which led to a complaint against him by Brahmin caste groups at Basavangudi Police Station.

 In February 2022, Ahimsa was arrested for his alleged comments against a Karnataka High Court judge who was hearing a hijab case.
 The police took suo motu cognizance of his comments and arrested him, but he was later released on bail.

 In October 2022, another First Information Report (FIR) was filed against Ahimsa by a right-wing extremist group for stating that Buta Kola, depicted in the film Kantara, was not part of a Hindu custom.

 Ahimsa again faced arrest in March 2023 by the Bengaluru city police based on a complaint from a Bajrang Dal activist, accusing him of hurting religious sentiments with a tweet about Hindutva.
 The Karnataka Police's actions drew widespread criticism from human rights defenders.

-On April 14, 2023, the Ministry of Home Affairs cancelled Kumar's Overseas Citizenship of India (OCI) status.
+On April 14, 2023, the Ministry of Home Affairs cancelled Chetan's Overseas Citizenship of India (OCI) status.
 However, the high court of Karnataka stayed the cancellation.

+On April 25, 2026, Chetan Kumar made statements regarding the Dr. Rajkumar Samadhi land allocation.
+A police case was filed against his remarks.